 Test background:

-This evaluation was performed as part of a Capital Blue population health initiative to increase preventive kidney testing using the FDA-cleared urine ACR home-testing device, Minuteful - Kidney test.
+This evaluation was performed as part of a Capital Blue population health initiative to enhance preventive kidney testing using an FDA-cleared urine ACR home-testing device, the Minuteful - Kidney test.

-As recommended by Kidney Disease Improving Global Outcomes (KDIGO), the American Diabetes Association (ADA), and the the National Kidney Foundation (NKF), your patient’s ACR test results are presented in one of three categories to stratify their risk for cardiovascular and renal damage.
+As recommended by Kidney Disease Improving Global Outcomes (KDIGO), the American Diabetes Association (ADA), and the National Kidney Foundation (NKF), your patient’s ACR test results are presented in one of three categories to stratify their risk of cardiovascular and renal damage.

 Thank you for your time and attention.